Tamra: Income

 According to CBS, there were 3,908 salaried workers and 375 self-employed persons in 2000.

 Education

 According to CBS, there are 13 schools and 5,779 students in the city.
 They are spread out as 9 elementary schools and 4000 elementary school students, and 3 high schools and 2,324 high school students.
 54.6% of 12th grade students were entitled to a matriculation certificate in 2001.

 During the late 1990s sociologist As'ad Ghanem set up an NGO in Tamra.
 It was called Ibn Khaldun and campaigned for more Arab history to be taught in Israeli schools.

 Sports

 The current football teams in the city are Maccabi Tamra and F.C.
 Tzeirei Tamra, both play in Liga Gimel, the fifth tier of Israeli football.
 Maccabi Tamra and Hapoel Bnei Tamra (which is now defunct), played in the past in Liga Artzit, having been promoted from Liga Alef in 1988 and 2006 respectively.

+Voting Patterns

+In the 2022 election, 95 percent of voters in Tamra voted for the Arab parties, while 4 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 38 percent voted for Ra'am, while 36 percent voted for the Hadash–Ta'al list and 26 percent voted for Balad.